The Tech Employee’s Ultimate Guide to Getting Started in Real Estate Investing

 Before we get started with real estate, you have to make sure you’re covering the basics.
 Assuming your company matches your 401(k) contributions, you should max out those accounts and invest in a target retirement index fund.
 An employee match is pretty much a risk-free rate of return that you won’t be able to beat anywhere else.
 Then you should set up a Roth IRA, assuming you qualify.

 Next comes savings.
 As cliche as the advice sounds, it’s imperative that you live beneath your means by maxing out your savings.
 Adequate savings provide you the financial security to walk away from any situation or real estate deal if you feel you’re not being treated fairly.
 Without being able to walk away from bad situations, your life will be filled with constant stress.
-At the minimum, you need to save six months’ worth of living expenses in the bank so that if you lose your job you can stay afloat during these tough times.
-The average person remains on unemployment for three months, but during a recession, that time can double to six months.
+At the minimum, you need to save months worth of living expenses in the bank so that if you lose your job you can stay afloat during these tough times.

 You also need enough insurance to provide your loved ones with support in case something tragic happens to you.
 We all think we’re invincible, but there’s always that risk something terrible can happen to you.
 Your company should provide you with the option to enroll in various accidental death, short and long-term disability, and long-term healthcare coverages.
 Make sure you pay for your disability coverage because if your employer pays for the coverage, you will face a large tax bill.
 If you haven’t applied for these insurances, please consider doing so.